 If you don't want a free glucometer, you pay the full cost of the glucometer yourself.
-You may submit a claim under the medical benefits for the glucometer, but all medical benefit rules apply and you may not be paid back for the full amount - any applicable cost-sharing for durable medical equipment applies (see the applicable Summary of benefits starting on page B-1).
+You may submit a claim under the medical benefits for the glucometer, but all medical benefit rules apply and you may not be paid back for the full amount-any applicable cost-sharing for durable medical equipment applies (see the Summary of Benefits starting on page D-2).